SteeltoeOSS/Samples/Connectors/src/Redis/README.md

 You must first create an instance of the Redis service in an org/space.

 1. `cf target -o your-org -s your-space`
-1. `cf create-service p-redis shared-vm myRedisService`
+1. `cf create-service p-redis shared-vm myRedisService` or `cf create-service csb-azure-redis mini myRedisService` or `cf create-service csb-google-redis basic myRedisService`

 ### Publish App & Push to CloudFoundry